 The Annie Jane was an emigrant ship with over 450 people aboard that sailed from Liverpool on the 9th of September 1853 on a voyage to Quebec.
 The ship was dis-masted three days out but still attempted to carry on against the wishes of most of the passengers.
 Caught up in a number of storms the vessel was eventually wrecked on the tiny island of Vatersay one of the Outer Hebrides on the West coast of Scotland.
 The casualties amounting to over 350 were interred in two mass graves somewhere in the sand dunes of the island; the location sadly lost.
 The 102 survivors did not meet with much hospitality as resources were limited on the island; some of them taking a month to return to their homes.

 A lonely rather neglected granite monument is now the only sign that the tragedy ever happened.

 The book available on this site lists the names of those who died and the survivors of the tragedy.
 The origins and ages of those involved where it has been established are listed.
-A fascinating picture has emerged of the make up of the crew and passengers; coming from every corner of the British Isles and from the length and breadth of Ireland.
+A fascinating picture emerging of the make up of the crew and passengers; coming from every corner of the British Isles and from the length and breadth of Ireland.
 Also from Switzerland, Holland, America and Quebec.
 If you have a dead branch of your family tree.
 Maybe a family that disappeared after the 1851 census, the answer could be here?

 If you have any additional information on those lost it will be added to the update page.
 As for the 102 survivors; we have found the origins of all but nine of them, but again any information would be very welcome